emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/runtime.md

 ## Runtime State {#runtime-state}

-An in-depth overview of how Axion runtime operates with its state.
+An in-depth overview of how Fermi runtime operates with its state.

 <iframe
   width="560"